jgruber/f5-ibmbluemix/README.md

 **These cloud-init based templates are only intended for TMOS Virtual Edition version 13.1 or higher.
 The required cloud-init functionality is not available before TMOS Virtual Edition version 13.1.
 Do not attempt to use these templates with TMOS Virtual Editions prior to the 13.1 release.**

-To determine which TMOS Virtual Edition you will need to properly support the F5 functionality and performance, the following guides have been prepared:
+To determine which TMOS Virtual Edition you will need to properly support the F5 functionality and performance desired, the following guides have been prepared:

 [Overview of BIG-IP VE image sizes](https://support.f5.com/csp/article/K14946) [Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810)